Last updated on December 30th, 2021

 Since designers frequent iPad, Designhill, the leading creative marketplace, thought it fit to bring in a lettering expert to show how to do this job best.
 So, the marketplace conducted an online workshop on 27th February 2021 with the lettering art expert Yethsa on the topic of the 3D effect on iPad lettering.
 She taught the attendees how to use the brushes for shading.
 Also, she shared some useful tips to create different layers and their combinations as well as the use of the brushes to create the letters.

 Yethsa is a lettering artist from Venezuela known for her unique style and calligraphy skills.
-She has been a passionate lettering enthusiast and has created numerous cards, mugs, shirts, graduation cap toppers, and other products with lettering art.
+She has been a passionate lettering enthusiast and has created numerous cards, custom mugs, shirts, graduation cap toppers, and other products with lettering art.

 In this post, we have shared the workshop video and transcript in the form of Q/As where you will be learning everything you need to know about 3D effect on iPad lettering.
 Have a look!